Show What You Know – And Mean It – With Digital Badges

 Acclaim’s platform for credential verification isn’t your typical certification path.
 In many cases, you can find Acclaim badges for the technologies and practices that you already use every day.
 With a simple exam, you can gain a badge that demonstrates professional proficiency in a verifiable way.

 For IT workers, these nano-credentials are great news.
 IT professionals are continuous learners who keep pace with a rapidly advancing industry.
 Now, as technology changes and new skills are acquired, IT workers can prove their adaptability and personal dedication to their fields.
 Additionally, for those who are pursuing continuing collegiate education or industry certification tracks, Acclaim partners with leading technology companies and training vendors to include badges with course completion.
+You can get a digital badge in IBM, Microsoft, Oracle, VMware, SAS, HPE, and ForgeRock.

 Where can I use a digital badge?